 PATH NUMBERS: 627, 601

-After leaving rifugio Boè the path no. 627 undulates for around 45 minutes until you reach rifugio Forcella del Pordoi.
-From the saddle the route drops down sharply on a scree slope all the way to Passo Pordoi.
+After leaving rifugio Boè path no. 627 undulates for around 45 minutes until you reach Rifugio Forcella del Pordoi.
+From the saddle, the route drops down sharply on a scree slope all the way to Passo Pordoi.

-The day ends at the scenic man made Lake Fedaia at the foot of Marmolada.
-There is a variety of accommodation on Passo Fedaia.
-I stayed at the budget friendly rifugio Castiglioni and although the beds have seen better days, the location and the friendly staff made up for it.
+The day ends at the scenic man-made Lake Fedaia at the foot of Marmolada.
+There is a variety of accommodations on Passo Fedaia.
+I stayed at the budget-friendly rifugio Castiglioni and although the beds have seen better days, the location and the friendly staff made up for it.

 Day 6: Rifugio Castiglioni to Passo San Pellegrino